AI For Ceiling Leak Calls

 The business case for emergency ceiling leak call teams

-For ceiling leak calls, ROI is recovered inspections, mitigation work, leak-source callbacks, roof or plumbing handoffs, drywall repair, mold sensitive reviews, and property manager relationships protected by a prepared first answer.
+For ceiling leak calls, ROI is recovered inspections, mitigation work, drying handoffs, leak-source callbacks, roof or plumbing referrals, drywall repair, mold sensitive reviews, and property manager relationships protected by a prepared first answer.

 - Monthly ceiling stain, active drip, sagging drywall, and water-intrusion calls